xander-hirsch/lac_covid19/README.md

-# gla-covid-19
+# gla_covid_19
-Collection of data tools for COVID-19 in the Greater Los Angeles Area
+Visualization of COVID-19 in the Greater Los Angeles Area.
+The project results are presented at this project's [GitHub Pages](https://amhirsch.github.io/gla_covid_19/).